Decimalish

 sign(valueNumeric): 1 | -1 | 0

 Returns a number indicating the sign of the provided value.
-A 1 for positive values, -1 for negative, or 0 for zero.
+A 1 for positive values, -1 for negative, or 0 for zero (Decimal does not represent negative zero).

 Number of decimal places